FernandoSchett/parallel_programming_environment_dockers/README.md

 This project provides a series of Dockerfiles specifically designed for parallel dev, hands-on practices with openMP, openMPI, CUDA, NCCL and libraries.
 It aims to offer an easy-to-use environment for students who are new to parallel computing.
 The practice itineraries can be found [here](https://github.com/muriloboratto/hands-on-supercomputing-with-parallel-computing).

-By utilizing Docker, this project enables the effortless reproduction of experiments conducted in another repository.
+By utilizing [Docker](https://www.docker.com/), this project enables the effortless reproduction of experiments conducted in another repository.
 With this approach, it becomes simple and convenient to replicate those experiments, fostering an accessible learning experience.

 If you're interested in exploring parallel computing and want to dive into hands-on exercises, this repository serves as an excellent starting point.
 It provides a collection of Dockerfiles that facilitate the setup of experimentation environments parallel code frameworks.

-If you new at docker, check it out this [repository](https://github.com/orlandomotapires/docker_kick_start).
+If you new at [Docker](https://www.docker.com/), check it out this [repository](https://github.com/orlandomotapires/docker_kick_start).
 Let's embark on an exciting journey into the world of parallel computing!

 ## Resourses 🧑‍🔬:

-- Dockerfiles: A series of Dockerfile configurations tailored to create reproducible environments for the hands-on exercises.
+- Dockerfiles: A series of Dockerfiles configurations tailored to create reproducible environments for the hands-on exercises.
 These Dockerfiles ensure an easy and practical setup process for executing the practices.

 - Code samples: A variety of code examples written in languages such as C, C++, or other relevant languages for parallel computing.
 These samples serve as references and starting points for understanding and implementing parallel algorithms and techniques.

 - Supporting materials: Supplementary files, documents, or resources that complement the practice itineraries and provide additional insights into parallel computing concepts, best practices, or related topics.

 - Easy usability, Accessibility and Practicality: The project focuses on providing a user-friendly experience, particularly for students who are new to parallel computing.
-The Docker-based approach simplifies the reproduction of experiments conducted in another repository, ensuring a straightforward and convenient replication process.
+The [Docker](https://www.docker.com/)-based approach simplifies the reproduction of experiments conducted in another repository, ensuring a straightforward and convenient replication process.

 ## Dependencies 🚚: